 Example 2.
-Let p(x, y) be the formula that is the conjunction of the following : (1) $\oplus z E(x, z)$ (x has odd degree), (2) $\neg \oplus z E(y, z)$ (y has even degree); and (3) $\oplus H$ for some fixed non-trivial rigid graph H (x and y do not appear free in this).
+Let p(x,y) be the formula that is the conjunction of the following: $(1) \oplus z \ E(x,z)$ (x has odd degree), $(2) \neg \oplus z \ E(y,z)$ (y has even degree); and $(3) \oplus H$ for some fixed non-trivial rigid graph H (x and y do not appear free in this).
 This is a Boolean combination of FO[\oplus]-polynomials of degree bounded by the number of edges of H.

-Note that if p(a, b) holds then p(b, a) must fail.
-Therefore, the probability that $p(a, b) \nleftrightarrow p(b, a)$ holds is approximately $2 \cdot \frac{1}{8}$ since each of the three condition in p(a, b) holds with probability approximately $\frac{1}{2}$ almost independently, and similarly for p(b, a).
-On the other hand, the probability that both $p(a, b) \nleftrightarrow p(b, a)$ and $p(a', b') \nleftrightarrow p(b', a')$ hold simultaneously is approximately $4 \cdot \frac{1}{32}$.
-This is because in each of the four cases in which both hold, condition (3) either holds for both a, b and a', b' or for neither (since x and y do not appear).
-We are left with five conditions that hold with probability approximately $\frac{1}{2}$ almost independently.
-Since $4 \cdot \frac{1}{32}$ is not ε -close to $(2 \cdot \frac{1}{8})^2$, this shows that Y(a, b) and Y(a', b') are not almost independent.
+Note that if p(a,b) holds then p(b,a) must fail.
+Therefore, the probability that $p(a,b) \not\leftrightarrow p(b,a)$ holds is approximately $2 \cdot \frac{1}{8}$ since each of the three conditions in p(a,b) holds with probability approximately $\frac{1}{2}$ almost independently, and similarly for p(b,a).
+On the other hand, the probability that both $p(a,b) \not\leftrightarrow p(b,a)$ and $p(a',b') \not\leftrightarrow p(b',a')$ hold simultaneously is approximately $4 \cdot \frac{1}{32}$.
+This is because in each of the four cases in which both hold, condition (3) either holds for both a,b and a',b' or for neither (since a and a' do not appear).
+We are left with five conditions that hold with probability approximately a almost independently.
+Since $a \cdot \frac{1}{32}$ is not a-close to a-clos

-The example just sketched suggests that we factor out the condition that does not depend on neither x nor y from $p(x, y) \leftrightarrow p(y, x)$ since this is the cause for the statistical dependence between Y(a, b) and Y(a', b').
+The example just sketched suggests that we factor out the condition that does not depend on neither x nor y from $p(x,y) \leftrightarrow p(y,x)$ since this is the cause for the statistical dependence between Y(a,b) and Y(a',b').
 However, while such an argument can be made to work in the example above, it is not clear what such a factoring would entail when p contains disjunctions.

-The key observation at this point is that the full type of (x, y) in terms of its atomic type (the pattern of connections and equalities among x and y) and the truth values of its $\oplus H$'s as H ranges over all small graphs that contain x and y as vertices is enough to determine the truth value of p(x, y).
-Thus, if we were able to find a full type implying p(x, y) that is symmetric in x and y, we would have reduced the case of general p(x, y) to the case of a p(x, y) that consists of a single term and eliminated the need to consider disjuctionst.
+The key observation at this point is that the full type of (x,y) in terms of its atomic type (the pattern of connections and equalities among x and y) and the truth values of its $\oplus H$'s as H ranges over all small graphs that contain x and y as vertices is enough to determine the truth value of p(x,y).
+Thus, if we were able to find a full type implying p(x,y) that is symmetric in x and y, we would have reduced the case of general p(x,y) to the case of a p(x,y) that consists of a single term and eliminated the need to consider disjunctions.
 The argument that we use is a bit more delicate than this, but this is the main idea.